Love is Love: NYC, the World Celebrate LGBTQ+ Pride Year Round

 New York City

 NYC followed LA’s lead this past weekend with a pride celebration that was both joyous and commemorative.
-While many participants honored the victims of Orlando during the parade, they also celebrated the declaration of the Stonewall Inn as the first national monument to LGBT rights.
+While many participants honored the victims of Orlando during the parade, they also celebrated the declaration of the Stonewall Inn as the first national monument to LGBTQ+ rights.

 Refugee Subhi Nahas led the parade as a grand marshal.
 Nahas fled Syria after being persecuted for his sexuality by both the Assad regime’s forces and Islamist extremists; he escaped to Turkey but continued to face discrimination.
-He has since spoken before the UN about the abuse of LGBT people by ISIS, was granted asylum in the US where he has been living in San Francisco for a year, and is starting an LGBTQ organization focusing on the Middle East and North Africa region.
+He has since spoken before the UN about the abuse of LGBTQ+ people by ISIS, was granted asylum in the US where he has been living in San Francisco for a year, and is starting an LGBTQ+ organization focusing on the Middle East and North Africa region.

 Teenage transgender activist Jazz Jennings (the star of reality show I Am Jazz) also joined the parade, as its youngest ever grand marshal.